Heating, Ventilation, Air & Cooling

 What Heating, Ventilation, Air & Cooling Majors Need to Know

-O*NET surveyed people in occupations related to HVAC and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+In an O*NET survey, HVAC majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for HVAC Majors

 This major prepares you for careers in which these knowledge areas are important:

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.